Panahi2/metacentre/readme.md

 I intend on building a search feature, archives page, and support for pages sometime in the future.
 Until then, you're on your own!

-## Licensing

-This resource is licensed under a [BY-SA Creative Commons License](http://creativecommons.org/licenses/by-sa/3.0/).
-You have the freedom to copy, adapt, and transmit this resource in any manner you see fit.

 ## Author

 * [timothy-long.com](http://timothy-long.com)